-Join Scott Simpson for an in-depth discussion in this video Solution: Extract information from a text file, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Solution: Extract information from a text file, part of Learning Linux Command Line.

 - [Voiceover] So let's take a look at how…I solved this challenge.…The file that we were provided was an archive…so the first step that I took was to write…tar -xvf log.tar.gz.…And that created a file called auth.log.…As I'm sure you found out, that file's…hundreds of lines long.…So, I wanted to get a sense of what I was…looking for.…Next I wrote cat auth.log just to take a look…at all the text.…And scrolling around I started seeing…invalid user login attempts.…Here for media and further up for other names.…